 The year was 1977, and Ferdinand Marcos was still the Philippine president.
 A few months back, Jimmy Carter was sworn in as the 39th President of the U.S., and I had just completed my freshman year in college.

-It was our summer vacation and so, earlier that week, Ray and I decided that we would go biking to the hills of Antipolo, Rizal (a quiet but relatively big town, approx. 20 km northeast of Manila).
+It was our summer vacation, so earlier that week, Ray and I decided to go biking to the hills of Antipolo, Rizal (a quiet but relatively large town approximately 20 kilometers (12.4 miles) northeast of Manila).

-I woke up at about 4:00 AM that Sunday put on my cycling gear, and poured the de-fizzed Coke I placed in the fridge the night before into the plastic bottles attached to my bike.
+I woke up at about 4:00 AM that Sunday, put on my cycling gear, and poured the de-fizzed Coke I had placed in the fridge the night before into the plastic bottles attached to my bike.

-After a brief inspection of my steed (tires, gears, brakes), the road map, and my camera, I rolled on — to the scent of fresh-baked ‘pan-de-sal ‘in the still-dark streets of Parañaque and headed towards Pasay City…where Ray and his family had moved.
+After a brief inspection of my steed (tires, gears, brakes), the road map, and my camera, I rolled on — to the scent of fresh-baked ‘pan-de-sal ‘ (small bread buns) in the still-dark streets of Parañaque and headed towards Pasay City…where Ray and his family had moved.

 Ray and I were childhood friends in Baclaran, where his family had lived, even by the day I began remembering things.
 That was until the owner of their apartment unit decided to lease out the entire complex to a Chinese businessman, forcing them to move elsewhere.